SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Yes, book flights (both international and Greek domestic) as early as possible.
-It’s very rare for prices to drop as the dates get closer.
+I very rarely see prices drop as the dates get closer.
 Usually the opposite and prices increase.

 3. Flights to Athens